-Wind f I HE WORLD'S ATMOSPHERE is forever on the move.
+Wind THE WORLD'S ATMOSPHERE is forever on the move.
 Wind is air in motion.
 Sometimes air moves slowly, giving a gentle breeze.
 At other times it moves rapidly, creating gales and hurricanes (pp. 44-45).
 Gentle or fierce, wind always starts in the same way.
 As the sun moves through the sky, it heats up some parts of the sea and land more than others.
 The air above these hot spots is warmed, becomes lighter than the surrounding air, and begins to rise.
 Elsewhere, cool air sinks, because it is heavier.
 Winds blow because air squeezed out by sinking, cold air is sucked in under rising, warm air.
 Winds will blow wherever there is a difference in air temperature and pressure, always flowing from high to low pressure.
 Some winds blow in one place, and The world's winds are part of a global system of air circulation that moves warm air from the equator to the poles and cold air the opposite way, keeping temperatures around the world in balance.
 At the poles, cold air sinks and moves toward the equator.
 At the equator, warm air rises and moves toward the poles high in the atmosphere.
-As it moves away from the equator it cools and sinks toward the surface over north of the equator and to the left in the south.
+As it moves away from the equator it cools and sinks toward the surface over the subtropics.
+Here some continues to flow polewards, and some flows back toward the equator.
+Because the Earth is spinning, winds bend to the right north of the equator and to the left in the south.
 This is called the Coriolis effect, and bends every wind on Earth.
 So the winds blowing toward the equator from the subtropics (trade winds) become northeasterlies north of the equator and southeasterlies to the south.
 Winds blowing polewards from the subtropics in the mid-latitudes become westerlies.

 have a local name - North America's chinook and France's mistral.
-Others are part of a huge
+Others are part of a huge circulation pattern that sends winds High up, over the entire globe.

-High up,
+WORLD WINDS

+Polar

+front

+Westerlies

+Polar winds

+Easterly

+trade

+winds

 strong jet

 streams

 circle the

 globe

 Warm

+poles

 tropical air

 flowing to

-Polar

-front

-Westerlies
+Head points into the wind, indicating the direction the wind is blowing from